-Welcome to the new range of powered harsh environment infrared heaters.
+Welcome to the new range of powered infra-red heaters.
 Local regulations may vary and it is the installer's responsibility to ensure that such regulations are satisfied.

-All installation, assembly, commissioning and service procedures must be carried out by suitable qualified competent persons and conform with local building codes, or in the absence of local codes, with the National Fuel Gas Code ANSI Z223.1/NFPA 54 or the National Gas and Propane Installation Code CSA B149.1.
+All installation, assembly, commissioning and service procedures must be carried out by suitable qualified competent persons and conform with local building codes, or in the absence of local codes, with the National Fuel Gas Code ANSI Z223.1/NFPA 54 or the National Gas and Propane Installation Code CSA B149.1 heaters specified in these instructions, due care and attention is required to ensure that working at height regulations are adhered to.

-When assembling, installing, commissioning
+When assembling, installing, commissioning and servicing is undertaken on radiant tube